TheChymera/chymeric_photography/source/_posts/2014-06-06-per-photo-model-release-form.markdown

 ---

 [Model release](http://en.wikipedia.org/wiki/Model_release) forms help photographers secure the freedom to publish and sell their photography work.
-One issue with model release forms - especially in the context of informal photo sessions - is that they are tailored to the practice of professional photography, and commonly grant the photographer all rights to *all* pictures they may have taken of the model.
+One issue with model release forms, however (especially in the context of informal photo sessions) is that they are tailored to the practice of professional photography, and commonly grant the photographer all rights to *all* pictures they may have taken of the model.
 While for professional models this might not be an issue, for relatives, friends, and acquaintances of the photographer such a commitment becomes daunting.

 Here we present a model release form concept based on encryption technology which you can use to transfer rights for single photographs.